The Big Picture On Squatters Rights:

 Florida Squatters Rights

-Squatters in Florida who pay taxes on your property for 7 years can claim adverse possession of your property.
+Squatters in Florida who pay taxes on your property for 7 years can claim adverse possession.

 Georgia Squatters Rights

-Squatters can gain possession of the property by living on the property for 7 years or more except for undeveloped land where minimum occupation is 20 years.
+Squatters can gain possession of a property by living on it for 7 years or more, except for undeveloped land, where the minimum occupation is 20 years.

 Hawaii Squatters Rights